anxpara/wayfinder-animation-tool/README.md

 ## What is Wayfinder?

-Wayfinder is a light-weight animation tool for JS/Typescript that lets you animate "traveler" divs to and from other ordinary elements ("waypoints") on your site.
-This makes it super easy to animate using the deterministic behavior and responsiveness of html and css, which means animating for both desktop and mobile is a breeze.
+Wayfinder is a light-weight animation tool for JS/Typescript that lets you animate floating traveler divs to and from ordinary elements (waypoints) on your site.
+This makes it easy to lay out your animations using the deterministic behavior and responsiveness of html and css, which makes animating for both desktop and mobile fairly straightforward.

 WAT can be used with any animation framework, but is designed with AnimeJs in mind for instant integration.